SAP/terraform-provider-btp/docs/data-sources/directory_entitlements.md

 description: |-
   Gets all the entitlements and quota assignments for a directory.
   To view all the resources that a directory and its subdirectories and subaccounts are entitled to use, the following condition must be met:
-  * The directory must be a directory that is configured to manage its own entitlements.
-  * You must be assigned to either the global account admin or global account viewers role.
+  The directory must be a directory that is configured to manage its own entitlements.You must be assigned to either the global account admin or global account viewers role.
 ---

 # btp_directory_entitlements (Data Source)